10 Best Dividend ETFs to Buy Right Now

 Is Now the Right Time to Invest in Dividend ETFs?

-Not only will that income provide you with the cash flow during a time of market turbulence, but high dividend stocks often weather market declines better than growth stocks.
+Not only will that income provide you with the cash flow during a time of market turbulence, but high dividend stocks can often weather market declines better than growth stocks.

 If you’ve been looking to add income and stability to your portfolio, take a close look at dividend ETFs.
 One or more of the funds on this list can be just what you need to help better stabilize your portfolio.
 For example, you may want to choose one fund that invests in US stocks with another that invests in emerging markets.